Samsung/tizen-docs/docs/application/web/get-started/tv/first-samsung-tv-app.md

 Your application project is now ready for further actions.
 Next, build the application.

 <a name="configuration"></a>
-### Manage the Application Configuration
+### Manage the application configuration

-To view and modify the application configuration:
+To view and modify the application configuration, follow these steps:

 1. In the **Project Explorer** view, double-click the `config.xml` file of the application.
 Tizen Studio opens the file in the Web application configuration editor.